Great Central Main Line: Construction of the line

-In the 1890s the MS&LR set about building its own line, having received parliamentary approval on 28 March 1893, for the London extension.
+In the 1890s the MS&LR set about building its own line, having received powers in the Manchester, Sheffield and Lincolnshire Railway (Extension to London, &c.)
+Act 1893 (56 & 57 Vict. c. i) on 28 March 1893, for the London extension.
 The bill nearly failed due to opposition from cricketers at the Marylebone Cricket Club in London through which the line would pass, but it was agreed to put the line through a tunnel under the grounds.
 The first sod of the new railway was cut at Alpha Road, St John's Wood, London, on 13 November 1894 by Countess Wharncliffe, wife of 1st Earl of Wharncliffe, the chairman of the board.

 The new line, 92 mi long, started at Annesley, being in effect an extension of the newly completed Derbyshire Lines.
 The new London-bound line started at the northern entrance to the Annesley marshalling yard (this point becoming the new Annesley North Junction) from where it passed to the east of the sidings and the GNR Leen Valley line before bridging over both the GNR and Midland lines at Linby and heading to Nottingham.
 The southern end of the London Extension was at Quainton Road in Buckinghamshire.
 From here, the route followed the existing Metropolitan Railway (MetR) extension which became joint MetR/GCR owned as far as Harrow and thence along the (GCR owned) final section to Marylebone station.